Canis arnensis: Range

 The first identification of C. arnensis followed the discovery of a fossil in the Upper Valdarno.
 Fossils of the species have only been found in the period of time known as the Tasso Faunal Unit of Italy.
 The species was endemic to Mediterranean Europe and lived during the Early Pleistocene era.
 It is believed that C. arnensis spread across Europe as the result of a dispersal event which populated the continent with the first modern canids.
 The species arrived in Italy around 1.9 Ma and was homogenized across southern Europe during the late Villafranchian.

 Extinction

-The Arno River dog and the Etruscan wolf both disappeared from the fossil record in Italy after the end of the Tasso Faunal Unit and were replaced by the mid-Pleistocene era Mosbach wolf (C. mosbachensis Soergel, 1925) by 1.5 million years ago.
+Canis arnensis and the Etruscan wolf both disappeared from the fossil record in Italy after the end of the Tasso Faunal Unit and were replaced by the mid-Pleistocene era Mosbach wolf (C. mosbachensis Soergel, 1925) by 1.5 million years ago.